 - (1) Consists of shares of common stock issuable upon the exercise of outstanding stock options exercisable within 60 days - (2) Consists of shares of common stock issuable upon the exercise of outstanding stock options exercisable within 60 days.
-The remaining unvested stock options held by such director (1,777 shares of common stock subject thereto) shall become immediately vested and exercisable upon the consummation of the merger. - (3) In connection with such director joining the Board on June 30, 2004, SpectraSite granted to such director 1,500 shares of restricted common stock pursuant to SpectraSite s 2003 Equity Incentive Plan, which restricted shares shall vest and become unrestricted on June 30, 2005 so long as such director remains a director of the SpectraSite. - (4) In July 2005, in connection with SpectraSite s annual compensation awarded to its non-employee directors, each such director shall receive a grant of restricted stock under SpectraSite s 2003 Equity Incentive Plan in a number of shares equal in value to approximately \$60,000 at the time of grant.
+The remaining unvested stock options held by such director (1,555 shares of common stock subject thereto) shall become immediately vested and exercisable upon the consummation of the merger if Mr. Albert does not become a director of American Tower.
+Otherwise, these options will continue to vest in accordance with the existing terms of his option agreement. - (3) In connection with such director joining the Board on June 30, 2004, SpectraSite granted to such director 1,500 shares of restricted common stock pursuant to SpectraSite s 2003 Equity Incentive Plan, which restricted shares shall vest and become unrestricted on June 30, 2005 so long as such director remains a director of the SpectraSite. - (4) In July 2005, in connection with SpectraSite s annual compensation awarded to its non-employee directors, each such director shall receive a grant of restricted stock under SpectraSite s 2003 Equity Incentive Plan in a number of shares equal in value to approximately \$60,000 at the time of grant.
 These shares shall vest upon the earlier of the first anniversary of such grant or the consummation of the merger.